 SPSSEG searches continually for diverse and stable funding to keep this program thriving.
 We write grants, host fundraisers, and ask our supporters to help fund the Trail.
-SPSSEG has set a goal to raise $2,500 through corporate and business giving to help support operations.
-For the 2014 season, we received grants from the Squaxin Tribe ($2,500),and Olympia Federal Savings ($1,000)!
+SPSSEG has set a goal to raise $10,000 through corporate and business giving to help support 2019 operations.
+For the 2018 season, we received grants from the Squaxin Tribe ($2,500) and the Dawkins Charitable Trust ($10,000)!
 SPSSEG uses these funds to help coordinate teachers and school field trips, organize and support over 50 volunteers docents, and maintain the Trail.
-A $35 donation will support 10 student visits.
+A $50 donation will support 10 student visits.
 Please help keep the Trail alive and at its educational best!

 Become a Kennedy Creek Chum today!

 - SPAWNING “CHUM” SALMON: Over $1,000 per year

 - OCEAN “CHUM” SALMON: $750-1,000 per year

 - “CHUM” FRY: $500-750 per year

 - “CHUM” EGG: $250-500 per year

 Help keep the Kennedy Creek Salmon Trail alive by contributing directly to the trail.

 Tax deductible donations are accepted at the trail and through the mail!A $50 donation will support 10 student visits! membership-form-2